openstack/oslo.service/doc/source/user/usage.rst

 To force instantaneous termination SIGINT signal must be sent.

-On receiving SIGHUP configuration files are reloaded and a service is being reset and started again.
-Then all child workers are gracefully stopped using SIGTERM and workers with new configuration are spawned.
-Thus, SIGHUP can be used for changing config options on the go.
+The behavior on receiving SIGHUP varies based on how the service is configured.
+If the launcher uses the ``reload`` restart_method (the default), then the service will reload its configuration and any threads will be completely restarted.
+If the ``mutate`` restart_method is used, then only the configuration options marked as mutable will be reloaded and the service threads will not be restarted.

+See :py:class:`oslo_service.service.Launcher` for more details on the ``restart_method`` parameter.

 *NOTE:* SIGHUP is not supported on Windows.
 *NOTE:* Config option graceful_shutdown_timeout is not supported on Windows.